halevyoren/MATLAB---Star-drawing---for-a-physics-article/README.md

 # Trainer

-Trainer is a program that take a background image (of size 4908x3264 px) and draw on it "stars", it was made for an article in physics (yet to be published).
+Trainer is a program that take a background image (of size 4908x3264 px) and draw on it "stars" using many parameters (there is also a "finder" that finds all the stars, but that will be added later on), it was made for an article in physics (yet to be published).

 ## how to run the program